What is plagiarism?

 Academic Integrity Induction

 All new students at the University of Bradford should take the Academic Integrity Induction, which can be found in Canvas.
-For non-members of the university, there is shorter version at the bottom of this page.
+All students are automatically enrolled on this course.
+If you are a member of staff who would like to be enrolled, please email library staff on email@example.com.

 University of Bradford policies on plagiarism